Christian Catalini, Oliver Gratry, J. Mark Hou, Sunita Parasuraman, Nils Wernerfelt*

 There are several parts to this section.
 First, where is the money for the reserve coming from?
 Second, how will the reserve be invested?
 Third, where is it being held?
 And fourth, what are the actual assets backing each Libra coin?

 Where is the money for the reserve coming from?
-The money in the reserve will come from two sources: investors in the separate Investment Token, and users of Libra.
+The money in the reserve will come from two sources: commitments by members and users of Libra.
 The association will pay out incentives in Libra coin to Founding Members to encourage adoption by users, merchants, and developers.
-The funds for the coins that will be distributed as incentives will come from a private placement to investors.
 On the user side, for new Libra coins to be created, there must be an equivalent purchase of Libra for fiat and transfer of that fiat to the reserve.
 Hence, the reserve will grow as users’ demand for Libra increases.
-In short, on both the investor and user side, there is only one way to create more Libra — by purchasing more Libra for fiat and growing the reserve.
+In short, there is only one way to create more Libra — by purchasing more Libra for fiat and growing the reserve.

 How is the reserve being held?
 The reserve will be held by a geographically distributed network of custodians with investment-grade credit rating to limit counterparty risk.
 Safeguarding the reserve’s assets, providing high auditability and transparency, avoiding the risks of a centralized reserve, and achieving operational efficiency are the key parameters in custody selection and design.